shakfu/py-js/README.md

 ## Caveats

+- The package and standalone deployment variations are still not yet working.

 - The `py` and `pyjs` objects are currently marked as experimental pre-alpha and still need further unit/functional/integration testing and field testing of course.
 Do not use it expecting they are battle-tested!